2026 YUNNAN TRIP

 After arriving in Dali, we’ll take a relaxed walk around Dali Old Town, soaking in its historic charm, vibrant streets, and unique architecture.
 We’ll enjoy a group lunch featuring local specialties.

-In the afternoon, we’ll visit the fascinating Dali Dreamstone Museum, where natural stones and artistic imagination come together in a creative and meditative space.
+In the afternoon, we’ll visit the fascinating Dali City Museum, and have a walk through the ancient walled city.

 Later, we’ll settle into our hotel near Erhai Lake, surrounded by nature and calm — the perfect place to rest and prepare for the days ahead.